pickleball court

 The Court Boundaries

 The court boundaries are what define the physical space where players can play their game.
-The boundary lines are typically marked with tape or spray paint on both sides of the net, indicating where players can stand while they’re playing.
-This helps ensure that everyone stays within their designated area so that everyone enjoys safe, fair gameplay.
+The boundary lines are typically marked with tape or spray painted on both sides of the net, indicating where players can stand while they’re playing.
+This helps ensure that everyone stays within their designated area so that everyone can enjoy a safe, fair game.

 The Service Line